terafin/nextdns-proxy/README.md

 To use the compose file, just make it in the directory of your choice, then simply run:

 `docker-compose up -d`

+Note, for Raspberry Pi deployment, change the line:
+`    image: jstrader/autoheal`
+to be:
+`    image: jstrader/autoheal:latest-arm`